Dr Oliver Firth - Medical Director

 Yes....
 Ian is an actual BRITISH person.
 He trained as a Registered Nurse & spent many years working for the government both in NHS & Military and is now highly experienced in Critical Care & Trauma.
 Ian then decided to see the world, after seeing far too many deserts & gap year backpackers the call of the blue led to him working as a Dive Master in Australia's Queensland where he had hyperbaric experience at Townsville hospital.
 Ian is also the Educational Director of LDC-Training, which offers an IMCA approved DMT course, along with the HSE First Aid qualification and the Emergency Scuba Medic course.

 Most likely to talk about in the chamber: His cherished wheel trim & shell suit collection.

-Emma Wilson - Chamber Technician
+Lillian - Chamber Technician

-Charlotte Wilson - Marketing & Communications
+Charlotte - Marketing & Communications

 Having learnt to dive in the murky English waters, Charlotte spends most of her time dreaming of diving in warmer climes.
 However being somewhat of a history geek, and with the UK offering some of the best wreck dive sites around, Charlotte is more than content with the British Isles for now.

 Currently managing PR & Communications at LDC, Charlotte is also a qualified chamber tender and regularly helps out with hyperbaric treatments at both the London and Midlands chambers.